-Barack Obama said that Hillary Clinton would "say anything and do nothing" and that she was not qualified for the presidency in 2008.
+Barack Obama didn't say that Hillary Clinton could not be trusted or that she was not qualified for president.

 In July 2016 an image featuring quotes attributed to Barack Obama, uttered in 2008 about his then political opponent Hillary Clinton, was circulated on social media just as Clinton was claiming the 2016 Democratic presidential nomination:

 The first half of the quote reproduced in the image, at least, can be loosely attributed to Barack Obama.
 Although he didn’t actually say those words, the phrase “she will say anything and change nothing” was part of a voiceover narration used in a radio spot approved by Obama during the 2008 Democratic primaries:

 Obama: “I’m Barack Obama, running for president and I approve this message.”

 Announcer: “It’s what’s wrong with politics today.
 Hillary Clinton will say anything to get elected.
 Now she’s making false attacks on Barack Obama.

 “The Washington Post says Clinton isn’t telling the truth.
 Obama ‘did not say that he liked the ideas of Republicans.’
 In fact, Obama’s led the fight to raise the minimum wage, close corporate tax loopholes and cut taxes for the middle class.